Upon completion of this programme, the participant will:

 Assessments and Workload

-Participants are required to complete two 2-hour open book examinations at the end of semester 1 and semester 2.
+Participants are required to complete two 2-hour open book examinations at the end of Autumn Trimester and Spring Trimester.
 Continuous assessment assignments are completed during each semester and where these are for-credit, marks awarded count towards the final examination.
 The majority of continuous assessment assignments are completed in pre-assigned work groups.
 Participants can earn between 10% and 30% of marks through continuous assessment with the remaining marks coming from the 2-hour open book written examinations.